denten-books/plain-text/3-format.md

 !["Concatenated and encrypted control data and AVI file in memory" [@benson_method_1998].](images/avi-control2.png)

+The "managed" data object thus "concatenates" content and control code.
+Initially, the string of numbers "123456789..." is mixed with instructions for access---how, when, where, and by whom.
+In the last step of the transformation, the instructions are "encrypted" to prevent tampering.
-The associated schematics (pictured here) show data and control codes "concatenated" into the same underlying data structure (in this case, AVI media container format).
-The seemingly innocuous "text control" layer that we saw emerge in the 1960s, used to specify formatting and visual style, is now extended to carry mechanisms for legal policing and control, tied to specific acts of legislation.
+Decryption requires a special proprietary key accessible only to the manufacturer of the composite.
+By such means, the seemingly innocuous "text control" layer that we saw emerge in the 1960s, originally used to specify layout, was now extended to carry mechanisms for legal policing and control, tied to specific acts of legislation.

-The idea of smart contracts entails a notable side-effect of implementation, relevant to our discussion on surface reading.
-To the extent that control codes are legible to the interpreter, they are also open to "abuse and circumvention."
-For this reason, encryption plays a key part in the smart contracts system.
-Data and control structures embedded into modern documents are encoded in such a way as to prevent "unauthorized access."
-The reader is by these means able to access the encrypted information only through sanctioned means.
-Any mode of access other than the official is deemed illicit.
-Encryption brings us to the glaring problem at the heart of smart contracts.
-The spirit of contractual law by its nature demands explicit consent.
-In the language of English common law, contracts involve promises as "manifestation of intention," which "adopt an external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
-The key words in this passage are "external," "objective," and "interpretation."
-By contrast, smart contracts, as described in the patent archive, must rely on encrypted---that is, not human-legible---forms of tacit
-compliance: neither external, objective, nor available for interpretation.
-The idea of encrypted consent stands in stark opposition to a tradition of contract law---and textual interpretation more generally---that relies on models of comprehension and consent that involve expressed, mutual, explicit, and uncoerced forms of acquiescence.
-Even if smart contracts were to be accompanied by legible documents, written in plain text---as Terms of Service, for example---the reader of an electronic book would be compelled to blindly trust in the correspondence between the expressed letter and the implicit mechanism.
-The contract is meaningless if its implementation is enacted beyond scrutiny, in the form of hidden, encrypted, and purposefully illegible scripts.
+Increased security, as always, involves a compromise with freedom.
+To the extent that a document's "control data" is legible to the interpreter, it is also open to "abuse and circumvention."
+Encryption and other physical "tamper proofing" are thus an essential feature of a smart contract.
+The reader must be prevented from accessing deep structure.
+In fact, laws like the 1998 Digital Millennium Copyright Act (DMCA) criminalize the circumvention of such systems, even in cases where the reader owns the smart document outright.[^ln3-DMCA1] The smart document limits reading practice to the "manner specified. " The reader holds no rights to comprehension at depth.
+Unsanctioned modes of access to the material are deemed illicit.
+Contrast this with the ownership of a paper text, which places no such limits on access or interpretation.

-Moreover, the Digital Millennium Copyright Act (DMCA) stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title (17.1201.a.1.A)."
-The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner (17.1201.a.3.A)."
-A technological measure that "effectively controls access" is further defined as a measure that "in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
-For a literary scholar, that means that, when encountering a text on a digital device, reading sometimes *must* limit itself to surface phenomena.
-An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry a penalty, censure, and reprobation.[^ln3-fairuse]
+The DMCA stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title."[^ln3-DMCA3] The letter of the law further specifies that to "circumvent a technological measure," in this case, means "to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner."[^ln3-DMCA4] A technological measure that "effectively controls access" is further defined as a measure that "in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work."[^ln3-DMCA5] For a literary scholar, that means that, when encountering a text on a digital device, reading sometimes *must* limit itself to surface phenomena.
+An attempt at reading for depth---to discover the implemented terms of a smart contract, for example---may carry penalty, censure, or reprobation.[^ln3-fairuse]

-The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation [@von_lohmann_unintended_2010]."
-Several incidents stand out as particularly relevant to the study of literature.
-In one, a security researcher exploring the activity of censorship filters on public library computers was threatened and forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
-In another, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into `.pdf` format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004;
+The short history of DMCA "anti-circumvention" provisions is already littered with ambiguous case law, which the Electronic Frontiers Foundation believes to have the effect of "stifling a wide range of legitimate activities," "chilling free expression and academic research," "jeopardizing fair use," and "impeding innovation. [@von_lohmann_unintended_2010]" Several incidents relate to the practice of interpretation directly.
+In one case, a security researcher exploring the activity of censorship filters on public library computers was forced to seek DMCA exemption from the Librarian of Congress [@fry_circumventing_2009].
+In another, a Russian programmer speaking at a security conference was jailed and detained for several months for developing software that converts Adobe electronic book files into the PDF format, in a process that could potentially remove embedded digital rights management protections [@ferullo_major_2004; @mueller_reinventing_2004;
 @postigo_information_2010].
-Finally, in 2005 Agfa Monotype Corporation took Adobe Systems to court in a dispute over the Adobe Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009;
+Finally, in 2005, the Agfa Monotype Corporation took Adobe Systems to court in a dispute over its Acrobat "Free Text" tool, which allowed users to "change text annotations using Plaintiff's TrueType fonts" without a license [@_agfa_2005; @lipton_c_2009;
 @von_lohmann_unintended_2010].

-The precedent of these cases could theoretically be used to physically limit the efficacy of reading digital texts.
-Readers and literary scholars could soon find themselves prohibited from studying the dynamics of censorship, prevented from using computational methods that rely on text mining, and unable to extract the fruits of their philological activity from proprietary annotation platforms.
+In each case, an interpretive activity that we usually take for granted---the ability to take notes, to mine data from a corpus, or to access information on a public computer---is brought into question.
+These cases set a dangerous precedent which can be used to further limit the efficacy of reading digital texts.

+The lack of access to deep structure exposes a glaring problem at the heart of smart contracts.
+The spirit of contractual obligation demands explicit consent.
+In the language of English common law, contracts involve promises that "manifest intention" and adopt an "external or objective standard for interpreting conduct [@american_law_institute_restatement_1973, §1-2.]"
+The contract between authors, publishers, and readers by extension must exist in an objectively verifiable manner, accessible for analysis to both parties.

+Smart contracts, in contrast, obscure the contract by design.
+Readers lack the physical means to examine its terms or interpret the conduct of the party whose interests lie within the document's encrypted, tamper-proof layer.
+Worse yet, when presented with documents describing the terms of a smart contract in writing---the Terms of Service, for example---readers have no way to verify their appropriate implementation.
+The terms of service could in any detail differ from their implementation.
+Moreover, on networked devices, code is routinely updated independent of the originating accord.
+Thus, a book purchased on a proprietary platform may become unavailable at a later day;
+private information related to reader's search habits may be shared with third parties; screen aids for the visually impaired that "read" the text out loud may suddenly cease to function.

+The idea of "tamper proof" smart contracts thus stands in stark opposition to a tradition of contract law---and textual interpretation more generally---tied to models of deliberation and consent that involve expressed, mutual, and uncoerced forms of acquiescence.
+The contract is meaningless if its implementation is enacted beyond scrutiny, in the form of hidden, encrypted, or otherwise purposefully illegible code.

 The impact of DMCA and smart contracts on the practices of reading, writing, and literary analysis is potentially immense.
-In the language of the DMCA, the electronic book is not a book at all, but a "data object," in which the modest copyright symbol gives way to "control layers [@fischer_digital_2003]."
-An essay in the *Yale Journal of Law & Technology* explains it this way:

-> While e-books and their print counterparts embody essentially identical
+In the language of the DMCA, the electronic book is not a book at all, but a "data object," in which the modest copyright symbol gives way to "control layers. [@fischer_digital_2003]" An essay in the *Yale Journal of Law & Technology* explains that "while e-books and their print counterparts embody essentially identical content," they differ considerably from a transactional standpoint:

-> content, from a transactional standpoint they differ considerably.
-Books are
-> tangible goods that can be owned, sold, and passed on without express
+> Books are tangible goods that can be owned, sold, and passed on without
-> limitation--the Uniform Commercial Code (U.C.C.) governs their sale, while
+> express limitation--the Uniform Commercial Code (U.C.C.) governs their sale,
-> copyright law protects their content.
-But despite appearances, Kindle e-books
+> while copyright law protects their content.
+But despite appearances, Kindle
-> are not, according to Amazon, sold at all: they are distributed under
+> e-books are not, according to Amazon, sold at all: they are distributed
-> restrictive license terms, similar to downloaded software [@seringhaus_e-book_2010, 150].
+> under restrictive license terms, similar to downloaded software [@seringhaus_e-book_2010, 150].

 In these conditions, literature is forced to relinquish its ontological status of the indeterminate.
-The DMCA attempts to arrest the movement of texts between their concrete and universal manifestations.
-Reified into a concrete object the book becomes a device, no longer lasting and transcendent, but rather immanent and contingent, firmly determined by its instrumental affordances.
-The literary device adapts itself to the situation, "to the needs of both the owner and the user," by logics that we are not allowed to see.
-We could imagine such adaptations taking on a benign function, of the kind suggested in "*Remix: Literatur*," where Michel Chaouli imagines a device akin to a "literature equalizer," empowering readers to "tune" any given text to their liking [@chaouli_remix_2009].
-Don't really like intensifiers?
-Just turn the "adverb knob" down!
-I hold on to the possibility of building such a device with Chaouli.
-Meanwhile, existing electronic book software and hardware devices adapt themselves to the reader in less creative ways.
-Some prevent simple copy and paste actions.
-Others can be used to censor and surveil.
+The DMCA arrests the movement of texts between the concrete and universal.
+Reified into an object the book morphs into a device---no longer lasting and transcendent, but rather immanent and contingent---firmly determined by its instrumental affordances.
+The literary device adapts itself to the situation---to the "needs of both the owner and the user" of the book---by hidden logics.

 For a textual critic, such instability of medium means analysis cannot be confined to reading for surface meaning alone.
 How can close or distant